Redinbox/wdio-selenoidnui-service/README.md

 Before starting make sure you have Docker installed

-The easiest way is to keep wdio-selenoid-service as a devDependency in your package.json.
+The easiest way is to keep wdio-selenoidnui-service as a devDependency in your package.json.
 ```
 {
     "devDependencies": {
-        "wdio-selenoid-service": "^1.0.0"
+        "wdio-selenoidnui-service": "^1.0.0"
     }
 }
 ```

 You can simple do it by:
 ```
-npm install wdio-selenoid-service --save-dev
+npm install wdio-selenoidnui-service --save-dev
 ```
 or

-yarn add wdio-selenoid-service --dev
+yarn add wdio-selenoidnui-service --dev

 Instructions on how to install WebdriverIO can be found here.